Share

 Effective risk management processes and internal controls

 We continued to seek improvements in our risk management processes to ensure the quality and integrity of information and the ability to respond swiftly to direct risks.
-During the year, the Audit Committee on behalf of the Board conducted reviews on the effectiveness of the Group’s risk management processes and internal controls in accordance with the 2018 UK Corporate Governance Code.
-Our approach to risk management and systems of internal control is in line with the recommendations in the Financial Reporting Council’s (FRC) revised guidance ‘Risk management, internal control and related financial and business reporting’.
+During the year, the Audit Committee on behalf of the Board conducted reviews on the effectiveness of the Group’s risk management processes and material internal controls in accordance with the 2018 UK Corporate Governance Code.

-The Board is satisfied that internal controls were properly maintained and that principal and emerging risks are being appropriately identified and managed.
+The Board is satisfied that internal controls were properly maintained, and that principal and emerging risks are being appropriately identified and managed.

 All of our businesses have developed strategies considering the potential changes in both end consumer and our customer behaviours and demands, the implications for the business and where investment or changes to business models may be appropriate.